Welcome

 Maria’s writing—both academic and personal—reflects on memory, history, and how we find meaning in times of chaos.
 Her memoir, Fields of Lavender, Rivers of Fire: A Memoir of War, Survival, and the Search for Peace, weaves together her experiences of war and displacement, with a particular focus on the roles of women during the conflict, both those in power and those who were victims.
 She lives in the Bay Area, where she continues to write and explore how life’s experiences shape us—how we make meaning, find acceptance, and walk forward on an ever-unfolding path.

-I am working on my memoir, Fields of Lavender, Rivers of Fire: A Memoir of War, Survival, and the Search for Peace.
-It traces my return home during the bloody dissolution of Yugoslavia, where I served as Deputy Minister of Science and Technology, my role helping to build a new nation, and my search for meaning in its aftermath.
-At its heart, it is a story of reconciliation, identity, and the search for meaning through the act of storytelling itself.
+Fields of Lavender, Rivers of Fire traces Maria Olujic’s return to war-torn Croatia during the bloody dissolution of Yugoslavia, where she served as Deputy Minister of Science and Technology.
+At its heart, it is a story of displacement, moral reckoning, and reconciliation, and of the search for meaning through the act of storytelling itself.